 After all, I've had the chance to explore Seattle at night & during the day over my 3 trips there, and NW Chocolate Festival remains one of my best experiences in the city.

 This post covers a bit about what the Northwest Chocolate Festival is, which & how many makers show up, and what kinds of chocolates you can expect to be tasting there.
 Full Disclosure: I did apply for & received a free Media Pass to attend the festival, but still had to sort out accommodation and fly DC to Seattle on my own dime.

 What is NW Chocolate Festival?

 Held in downtown Seattle since 2008, the Northwest Chocolate Festival is the largest chocolate festival in the US.
-It’s rivaled only by the Fancy Food Show held in New York City every year, and people come from all over the world to attend.
+It's rivaled only by the Fancy Food Show held in New York City and one other destination every year, and people come from all over the world to attend.

 That size of an event would certainly warrant two days of exploration, but the current iteration of the festival can be more than enjoyed in a long day.
 The only exception is if you're interested in the workshops offered on more than one day, which is possible if you're a true craft chocolate fan.

 This year's event featured many makers which are practically household names in fine chocolate, such as OmNom Chocolate from Reykjavik, Dandelion Chocolate out of San Francisco, and Dick Taylor Chocolate in Eureka, CA.

 Other vendors made a bit less sense to me at a chocolate festival, however, such as a gutter cleaning service, multiple travel agents, and a jerkey company.
 Though to be fair, foodies abound in their interests and travel to the festival from as far out as Alaska and Hong Kong.

 But that was a small minority of the exhibitors, which numbered over a hundred even with the absences due to post office delays.
 Some of the most interesting new-to-me chocolate makers & chocolatiers at the festival were: